Is a Long-Term Business Loan Right for Your Company?

 Should You Apply for a Long-Term Business Loan?

-The business financing that’s right for you will depend on your current situation and needs.
+The business financing option that’s right for you will depend on your current situation and needs.
 Let’s consider whether a long-term business loan is right for you:

 1. Long-Term Business Loan Lenders Prefer Established Businesses

-To qualify for a loan with a longer repayment term, you’ll likely need to submit annual revenues, profits, and other financial metrics over the course of several years.
+To qualify for a small business loan with a longer repayment term, you’ll likely need to submit annual revenues, profits, and other financial metrics over the course of several years.
 To that end, lenders may require financial documentation.

 2. Lenders Will Need to be Confident in Their Investment